HeikoKramer/webDev/asynchronous_js.md

 In JSON, all **keys** have to be wrapped in **double quotes** (`"id": 12345`). <br>
 All **strings** have to be wrapped in **double quotes** either (`"firstName": "Heiko"`) <br>

-Here is an example how to output a list with multiple attributes of customer to the browser window, that has been called from a JSON file: <br>
+Here is an example how to output a list with multiple attributes of customer to the browser window. <br>

-*customer.json*
+That has customer has been called from the *customer.json* file: <br>

 ```json
 {